microsoft/fast/packages/fast-form-generator-react/src/form/README.md

 ##### `onUpdateActiveSection`
 The `onUpdateActiveSection` is a callback that takes the `schemaLocation`, `dataLocation` and `schema`.
 It will update the `componentTracker`, `activeSchemaLocation` and `activeDataLocation`.

-##### `Breadcrumbs`
-The `Form` uses the `Breadcrumb` module from fluent web to generate a list of linked breadcrumbs that when clicked will activate the section of the schema they relate to.
-If they are related to a different component, this will be checked by the component tracker

 ##### `componentTracker`
 The `componentTracker` keeps track of the `dataLocation`, `schemaLocation` and `schema`.
 If a user moves into a child element, this adds a new component to be tracked by the component tracker.
 If the user moves 'up' the tree (via breadcrumbs) all sub items from the section selected will be removed from the `componentTracker`.